-We randomly sample $100$ error instances of our method on the dev set and analyze the reasons.
-We find that the errors occur to all the six modules (Col.~1 in \tabref{error-case}), i.e. Span Classifier (SPC), Token Classifier (TC), Node Classifier (NC), Tree Generator (TG), Scale Classifier (SC) and Answer Type Classifier (ATC), listed in a descending order based on the error percentage.
+$\bullet$ \textbf{Error Analysis.} We randomly sample $100$ error instances of our method on dev set and analyze the reasons.
+We find the errors occur to all six modules (Col.~1 in \tabref{error-case}), i.e. Span Classifier (SPC), Token Classifier (TC), Node Classifier (NC), Tree Generator (TG), Scale Classifier (SC) and Answer Type Classifier (ATC), listed in a descending order of error percentage.
 These errors are classified into nine categories (Col. 2 in \tabref{error-case}).
-See a more comprehensive table with examples in Appendix.
-We can see that, 1) $32$\% errors are caused by the SPC module predicting inaccurate predictions of starting and ending positions for \texttt{Span} questions, i.e., $21$\% predictions overlapping but not exactly matching ground truth, and $11$\% predictions having zero overlap with ground truth; 2) $24$\% errors are caused by the NC module failing to select the relevant nodes; 3) $19$\% errors are due to the TC module predicting less or more tokens than it needs to derive the answer; 4) $16$\% errors are caused by the TG module generating a wrong expression tree, among which $4$\% are wrong number signs (i.e., positive/negative) and $12$\% are other wrong expressions; 5) $6$\% and $3$\% errors are caused by the SC module and the ATC module predicting wrong scale and answer types.
+We can see, 1) $32$\% errors are caused by SPC module predicting inaccurate predictions of starting and ending positions for \texttt{Span} questions, i.e., $21$\% predictions overlapping but not exactly matching ground truth, and $11$\% predictions having zero overlap with ground truth; 2) $24$\% errors are caused by NC module failing to select the relevant nodes; 3) $19$\% errors are due to TC module predicting less or more tokens than it needs to derive the answer; 4) $16$\% errors are caused by TG module generating a wrong expression tree, among which $4$\% are wrong number signs (i.e., positive/negative) and $12$\% are other wrong expressions; 5) $6$\% and $3$\% errors are caused by SC module and ATC module predicting wrong scale and answer types.